 How to Store a Motorcycle

-If you won't be riding your motorcycle for a while, you need to do more than fill the tank with gas and throw an old bed sheet over it.
+If you won't be riding your motorcycle for two months or longer, you need to do more than fill the tank with gas and throw an old bed sheet over it.
 Depending on how long the bike will be inactive, consider the following motorcycle storage tips.